A guide to visiting Koh Samui, Thailand

 Koh Tao is one of the best places in Thailand to go snorkelling and diving.
 In fact, many people will travel to Koh Tao to complete their diving certification, as it is one of the cheapest places to do it.

-The ferry from Koh Samui to Koh Tao is 90 minutes (plus waiting / check-in time etc.) so I wouldn’t recommend visiting Koh Tao on your own for the day as you wont get much time actually on the island to explore.
+The ferry from Koh Samui to Koh Tao is 90 minutes (plus waiting / check-in time etc.) so I wouldn’t recommend visiting Koh Tao on your own for the day as you won’t get much time actually on the island to explore.
 Personally, I would highly recommend having at least 3 days on Koh Tao.
 The island might be small but it’s beautiful and has a great atmosphere.
 Spending 3 days here will give you time to go snorkelling, enjoy the cafes and bars and visit the famous John Suwan Viewpoint.

 However, if you don’t have enough time to spend several days on Koh Tao, then a snorkel or dive tour from Koh Samui is a great way to experience the beautiful marine life around the island.
+Book a full-day tour to really make the most of some of the best snorkelling spots on Koh Tao

 The small island of Nangyuan off the coast of Koh Tao in Thailand is covered in large boulders and green trees, surrounded by turquoise blue sea